DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 3.md

 The scriptable objects for the tutorials can be found in the 'Assest/Scriptable Objects/Tutorials_SO'.

 The way the tutorials work, you can have a different video for each page of the tutorial OR a single video for the entire tutorial.
-To change the video for a page of the tutorial, in the "Tutorial
+To change the video for a page of the tutorial, change the "video clip" field for the tutorial page you want to change in the "Tutorial Pages" section of the tutorial scriptable object.

 ![](<../../_META/Attachments/Pasted image 20250204200020.png>)

+Do this for each of the tutorial scriptable objects you see in the folder.

+DO NOT IMMEDIATELY PUSH THE VIDEOS INTO THE PROJECT'S REPOSIT